Career Definition for a Pathology Assistant

 Veterinary Technologist or Technician

 Those interested in being supervised by a veterinarian while completing medical tests to diagnose animals' injuries and illnesses may want to consider a profession as a veterinary technologist or technician.
-The BLS predicts a faster-than-average employment growth of 19% from 2014 to 2024; these techs earned an annual median wage of $31,800 in 2015.
+The BLS predicts a much-faster-than-average employment growth of 20% from 2016 to 2026; these techs earned an annual median wage of $33,400 in 2017.
 Training ranges from two to four years, and techs are required to be licensed, certified or registered in most states.

 With an associate degree in chemical technology or applied science, in addition to on-the-job training, these techs learn to assist chemical engineers and chemists in the development and research of chemical processes and products.
-For this occupation, the BLS reported median earnings of $44,660 per year and predicts a slower-than-average job growth of 2% from 2014 to 2024.
+For this occupation, the BLS reported median earnings of $47,280 per year and predicts slower-than-average job growth of 4% from 2016 to 2026.